Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Simulation results

-In this part, we are going to evaluate the performance of the proposed algorithm from the perspective of different access protocols.
-To ensure impartiality, we compare the performance of the proposed algorithm to that of other access protocol-based algorithms via the achievable throughput of the BackCom system in one transmission time slot, rather than relying solely on average throughput metrics.
+In this part, we are going to evaluate the performance of the proposed algorithm across different transmission methods and EH models.
+To ensure a fair comparison, we assess the performance of the proposed algorithm against others based on the practical achievable throughput without the CAP form (i.e., $r_{m,n}^{\text{BD}}$) at the AP.
+Before we discuss performance comparisons, it is important to note that due to the randomness of SA-based algorithms (i.e., the proposed algorithm and the algorithm with LEH), there is variability in the performance displayed among BDs with different CSI.
+Therefore, to avoid contingency, the results from multiple trials are averaged for these SA-based algorithms.

-Fig. \ref{fig3a} demonstrates the practical backscattering throughput versus the transmit power of the AD ($P_{\max}$).
-It can be seen from the figure that the performance of the algorithm with TC is significantly lower than that of the other algorithms.
-This is due to the strong MI caused by the parallel transmission of multiple BDs, which makes the SINR of each BD relatively low and thus results in poor performance.
-On the other hand, the algorithm with TDMA shows strong stability, with its performance gradually increasing with the increase of $P_{\max}$.
-However, the performance of the proposed algorithm exhibits fluctuations due to the random access of BDs with different channel states, even though the throughput of each individual BD (i.e., the BDs with maximum and minimum throughput) also increases with the increase of $P_{\max}$.
+Fig. \ref{fig3a} demonstrates the practical achievable throughput versus the transmit power of the AD ($P_{\max}$).
+It can be observed that the algorithm with CT performs significantly worse than the others.
+This is due to strong MI caused by the parallel transmission of multiple BDs, which lowers the SINR of each BD, resulting in a poor performance.
+Conversely, the algorithm with TDMA delivers the best results, with performance increasing as $P_{\max}$ rises, fully exploiting the advantages of centralized management.
+Additionally, the algorithm with LEH performs lower than the proposed algorithm because it does not account for the non-linear EH effect, leading to the mismatched resource scheduling.
+Moreover, the proposed algorithm performs near but slightly below the algorithm with TDMA.
+This discrepancy is due to the prioritization of fairness: BDs with lower achievable throughput are assigned higher CAP, as shown in Table III, reducing the overall average throughput.